perrywang/LiteWorkflow/README.md

 **Workflow** static workflow definition
 **WorkflowPhase** static workflow state representation
 **WorkflowAction** called by specific event handler at specific lifycycle.
-Notification, Approval are both as actions **WorkflowTransition** connecting from and to WorkflowPhase and with TransitionCondition
+Notification, Approval are both as actions **WorkflowTransition** connecting from and to WorkflowPhase with TransitionCondition
 **ActionLifecycle** static enum lifecycle point to define action execution time line such as **WORKFLOW_STARTING**, **PHASE_ENTERING**
 **WorkflowExecution** An instance for workflow running
 **ExecutionContext\<T\>** running context to relate data and state transfer between whole execution lifecycle.
 Type \<T\> is used to describe data type